persevcareers/kubernetes/ingress/Installation-ingress.md

 Deployment of application ,
 kubectl apply of deployment-v1.yml and deployment-v2.yml two different paths with two different versions of a product.

+Deploy your application with manifest which have dpeloyment and svc as well.

+Post which , we can now deploy ingress resources which will be deploy gets external ip of the load balancer deployed during nginx ingress controller installation.